That river that taught me to swim

 Where is that house?
 Like faded illusion

-Lost is that kitchen, the courtyard, where my grandfather sat, nothing remains.
+Lost is that kitchen, the courtyard, where my grandfather

 Someone ploughs seed into the earth of my once-upon home